How to Use Red Light Therapy: The Complete Beginner’s Guide

 Research protocols vary, but most studies showing significant results use 3-5 sessions per week.
 Daily use is safe and generally produces results faster, but the difference between 5x/week and 7x/week is marginal.

-What definitely doesn’t work: sporadic use (once or twice per week).
+Less consistent use may reduce results (once or twice per week).
 Red light therapy benefits are cumulative and depend on consistent, regular light exposure over weeks and months.
 Missing an occasional session is fine — inconsistency as a pattern significantly reduces outcomes.

 Step-by-Step: A First Session